inventree/inventree-docs/docs/start/docker_prod.md

 Pull down the latest version of the InvenTree docker image

 ```
-docker-compose pull
+docker compose pull
 ```

 This ensures that the InvenTree containers will be running the latest version of the InvenTree source code.

 !!! info "Tagged Version"
-    If you are targetting a particular "tagged" version of InvenTree, you may wish to edit the `INVENTREE_TAG` variable in the `.env` file before issuing the `docker-compose pull` command
+    If you are targetting a particular "tagged" version of InvenTree, you may wish to edit the `INVENTREE_TAG` variable in the `.env` file before issuing the `docker compose pull` command

 ### Update Database

 Run the following command to ensure that the InvenTree database is updated:

 ```
-docker-compose run inventree-server invoke update
+docker compose run inventree-server invoke update
 ```

 !!! info "Skip Backup"